Hummingbirds Found in Indiana: (Pictures and Sounds)

 Read on to find out more about each of these hummingbird species as well as where and when they can be found in Indiana.

-This hummingbird classification is defined as hummingbirds residing in Indiana 365 days a year and do not migrate.
-There are no year-round hummingbird residents in Indiana.
+This hummingbird classification is defined as hummingbirds that are year-round residents residing in Indiana 365 days a year and do not migrate.

-The only classified seasonal hummingbird in Indiana is:
+The Ruby-throated hummingbird is the only classified seasonal Indiana hummingbird.

 Read on to find out more about each of these hummingbird species as well as where and when they can be found in Indiana.